ACE Team Information

 Electrathon is a combination of the words Electric and Marathon.
 Electrathon is a one-hour endurance event for single-passenger electric-powered cars using no more than 73lb of lead-acid batteries.

 The Alamo City Electrathon (ACE Race) is a National Sanctioned Electrathon Event with Electrathon America, one of twelve in the nation.
-This invitational event is exclusive to students enrolled in academic institutions with a STEM/CTE curriculum.
+This invitational event is exclusive to students enrolled in academic institutions with a STEAM/CTE curriculum.
 Teams are required to abide by the rules and regulations in the Electrathon America Handbook and ACE addendum.

-Teams will go through a series of electrical, mechanical, driver, and dynamic inspections on Friday, April 21, before race day on April 22.
+Teams will go through a series of electrical, mechanical, driver, and dynamic inspections on Friday, April 19, before race day on April 20.
 On race day, teams will participate in two one-hour races, and the team with the most laps combined from the two races wins.

-ACE will take place on April 21-22, 2023, at the Freeman Expo Hall A and Lot 9.
+ACE will take place on April 20, 2024 at the Freeman Expo Hall A and Lot 9.

 Teams must be composed of no more than 10 students in grades 9th-12th and at least one Academic Advisor.
 We encourage teams to establish their own “booster” fundraising bank accounts to avoid delays associated with government procurement spending processes.